core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #ws-message-format title='CoAP Message Format over WebSockets' artwork-align="center"}

-As with CoAP over TCP, the message format for CoAP over Websockets
+As with CoAP over TCP, the message format for CoAP over WebSockets
 eliminates the Version field defined in CoAP over UDP.
 If CoAP version
 negotiation is required in the future, CoAP over WebSockets can address
 the requirement by the definition of a new subprotocol identifier that is